FORGE: Foundational Optimization Representations from Graph Embeddings: Initial Analysis of Forge Embeddings

 \textbf{Clustering Accuracy: } For quantitative evaluation, we run k-means with 21 clusters, expecting one cluster for each category.
 We calculate the normalized mutual information score (NMI) between the ground truth categories and clusters, averaged over 10 runs of k-means, for each method.
 If the predicted clusters are identical to the original categories, the NMI score is 1.0, and 0.0 otherwise.
-As qualitatively observed from the 2D visualization, the Mean Readout performs poorly with an NMI score of 0.087.
-This is only slightly better than random cluster predictions with an NMI score of $1/21=0.047$.
+As qualitatively observed from the 2D visualization, the Mean Readout performs the poorest with an NMI score of 0.726.
 This is likely due to over-smoothing of averaging dense GNN embedding vectors across a large number of constraints and variables.
 In contrast, Label Propagation performs better with an NMI score of 0.790.
-This method operates directly on the sparse input features of the bipartite graph, hence avoiding the over-smoothing problem encountered in GNNs. \textbf{The best performance is achieved by \textsc{Forge} with an NMI score of 0.843.} Interestingly, the mean readout embeddings, which perform very poorly, is based on the the same pre-trained GNN backbone in \textsc{Forge}.
+This method operates directly on the sparse input features of the bipartite graph, hence avoiding the over-smoothing problem encountered in GNNs. \textbf{The best performance is achieved by \textsc{Forge} with an NMI score of 0.953.} Interestingly, the mean readout embeddings, which perform poorly, is based on the the same pre-trained GNN backbone in \textsc{Forge}.
 By utilizing the distribution of the discrete codes of constraints and variables, \textsc{Forge} circumvents the over-smoothing issue and captures the global structure of unseen MIP instances.
-As a proof of concept, we apply vector arithmetic on these MIP embeddings, drawing inspiration from language models and the well-known King - Man + Woman $\approx$ Queen example~\citep{ethayarajh2018towards}, to evaluate Vertex Cover - Cover + Packing $\approx$ Independent Set (see Appendix~\ref{app:mip_arithmetics}).
+As a proof of concept, we apply vector arithmetic on these MIP embeddings, drawing inspiration from language models and the well-known King - Man + Woman $\approx$ Queen example~\citep{ethayarajh2018towards}, to evaluate Vertex Cover - Cover + Packing $\approx$ Independent Set, and other combinations, in Appendix~\ref{app:mip_arithmetics}.